gillamsclasstest/gillamsclasstest.github.io/README.md

 http://orteil.dashnet.org/

-The purpose of this repository is to unblock cookie clicker, it is blocked the school network
+The purpose of this repository is to make a website for my classroom.

-All rights go to Orteil
+All rights for Cookie Clicker go to Orteil

 I understand that in the main html of cookie clicker, it says "Feel free to alter this code to your liking, but please do not re-host it, do not profit from it and do not present it as your own."